friends-of-tutorials/apache-vhost-examples/README.md

 ### 1.1 User-agent depended http_host

 Keep the http_host if no special http_user_agent is given.
+Otherwise rewrite the http_host.

 ```
 # url = save current http_host (directly requested "-origin" url should be redirected to "-origin" url)